My Forking Life

 Garlic Butter

-• Prepare Garlic Butter by mixing butter, parsley garlic, worcestershire sauce, and salt until thoroughly combined.
+1. Prepare Garlic Butter by mixing butter, parsley garlic, worcestershire sauce, and kosher salt until thoroughly combined.

 Air Fryer Steak

-• Remove steak from fridge and allow to sit at room temperature for 20 minutes.
-Rub a little bit of olive oil on both side of the steak and season with salt and freshly cracked black pepper.
+1. Remove steak from fridge and allow to sit at room temperature for 20 minutes.
+Season the steaks with salt and freshly cracked black pepper.

-• Grease your Air Fryer basket by rubbing a little bit of oil on the basket.
-Preheat Air Fryer to 400 degrees Fahrenheit.
-Once preheated, place steaks in air fryer and cook for 12 minutes, flipping halfway through.*
+2. Preheat Air Fryer to 400 degrees Fahrenheit.
+Once preheated, place steaks in air fryer and cook for 10-12 minutes, flipping halfway through.*

 Notes

-*This recipe creates Medium cooked steak.
-For medium-rare, cook for 10 minutes, flipping halfway through.
-For medium-well, cook for 14 minutes, flipping halfway through.
-To ensure it is done to your liking, use a quick read thermometer to check the temperature.
+*This recipe creates medium-cooked steak.
+For medium-rare, cook for 8 minutes, flipping halfway through.
+For medium-well, cook for 12 minutes, flipping halfway through.
+To ensure it is done to your liking, use a quick-read thermometer to check the temperature.

-The thickness of your steak will determine how long you need to cook your steak.
+The thickness of your steak will determine how long you need to cook it.
 For thin ribeyes, I lower the cooking time to 7-8 minutes for medium steak.

 Temperatures for Steak are as follows: